dragonflydb/documentation/docs/command-reference/generic/dump.md

 **Time complexity:** O(1) to access the key and additional O(N*M) to serialize it, where N is the number of Redis objects composing the value and M their average size.
 For small string values the time complexity is thus O(1)+O(1*M) where M is small, so simply O(1).

-Serialize the value stored at key in a Redis-specific format and return it to the user.
+Serialize the value stored at key in a Dragonfly-specific format and return it to the user.
-The returned value can be synthesized back into a Redis key using the `RESTORE` command.
+The returned value can be synthesized back into a Dragonfly key using the `RESTORE` command.

 The serialization format is opaque and non-standard, however it has a few